itisopen/.github/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in SweetOps to help us create safe and positive experiences for everyone.
+We invite all those who participate in ITisOpen to help us create safe and positive experiences for everyone.

 ## Etiquette
 - Do not cross-post questions across multiple channels (pick one)